5 min read

 • How much cash is tied up in inventory, and where?

-• Which locations, channels, or lines are performing best?
+• Which locations, channels, or product lines are performing best?

 Why Inventory Sits at the Center